-The Amended Covered Bonds Act refers to and reflects the provisions on public exposures and mortgages set out in the CRR and thus require Institutions to meet the CRR's requirements regarding exposure limits for credit institutions.
-As a result, the provisions on issuance of covered bonds in the Amended Covered Bonds Act correlate better with the CRR's provisions on risk weights and capital requirements than prior to the Amendments.
+The Covered Bonds Act refers to and reflects the provisions on public exposures and mortgages set out in the CRR and thus require Institutions to meet the CRR's requirements regarding exposure limits for credit institutions.
+As a result, the provisions on issuance of covered bonds in the Covered Bonds Act correlate better with the CRR's provisions on risk weights and capital requirements than the Old Covered Bonds Act.